 - Inadequate handrails in bathrooms

-When choosing a nursing home to adequately and compassionately care for your loved one, it is important to do your due diligence.
+When choosing a nursing home to adequately and compassionately care for your loved one, it is essential to do your due diligence.
 Don’t be afraid to ask the questions necessary to protect and preserve your loved one’s health and happiness.
-Thoroughly research each potential facility to ensure they will consistently receive the level of care they need and deserve.
+Thoroughly research each potential facility to ensure they consistently receive the care they need and deserve.

-If any of the warning signs detailed in this article are present, strongly consider choosing another facility – one that is absent of any red flags.
+If any of the warning signs detailed in this article are present, strongly consider choosing another facility that is absent of any red flags.

 To learn more about choosing a nursing home facility that is right for your loved one, or if your loved one is currently in a nursing home and you suspect they may be the victim of abuse or neglect, we highly recommend contacting our legal team at Slater & Zurz.